Pulsar as a Weber detector of gravitational waves and a probe to its internal phase transitions: QCD Phase diagram

 It is believed that chiral symmetry transition and confinement-deconfinement (C-D) transition are the same.
 Lattice results support this idea (though at times there are differing results also).
 Conceptually, these two transitions are completely different.
 Indeed, different order parameters characterize these two transitions, with expectation value of the Polyakov loop characterizing the C-D phase, and the ${\bar \psi}\psi$ condensate charactering the chiral transition ($\psi$ being the quark field).
-We will have discussion of some of these (especially the Polyakov loop condensate) later in Section VI.
+We will have discussion of some of these (especially the Polyakov loop condensate) later in Section \ref{sec:phase_transition}.
 The conceptual difference between these two transitions becomes clear when we consider high $\mu_B$ phases, in particular the color superconducting phases.
 These phases appear in the regime where inter-quark separation is so small that confining forces are irrelevant.
 This is like a plasma of deconfined quarks and gluons, but not the usual QGP phase as here thermal effects are insignificant compared to the quantum statistics effects.
-Thus, we have chiral symmetry breaking here (as discussed above for the $CFL$ phase), even though we have a system of deconfined quarks and gluons.
+Thus, we have chiral symmetry breaking here (as discussed above for the CFL phase), even though we have a system of deconfined quarks and gluons.
 Note that although we have massive gluons here, there is no relevance of color singlet objects here.
-Indeed, as mentioned above, we expect colored hadrons here arising from the chiral symmetry breaking via a colored di-quark condensate.